HogwartsHoboGame/HH-Game/README.md

   </tr>
   <tr>
     <td><a href="https://github.com/chaoyu530"><img src="https://avatars0.githubusercontent.com/u/62677910?s=460&v=4"/></a>     </td>
     <td><b>Chaoyu Wang - 500815335 </b> — Responsible for the operation of the test project and give suggestions and changes.
-Use the test results to help the team and participate in the coding of a small number of project names. </td>
+Use the test results to help the team and participate in the coding of a small number of projects. </td>
   </tr>
 </table>